EdwinWenink/archive_fever/content/posts/8-OOStrategyPattern.md

 }
 ```

 Now the strategy pattern comes into play.
 We want each player to potentially have a different game strategy.
 A naive solution would be to create different player classes.
-We could have one class called "CheatingPlayer" and one class called "FairPlayer" and so on for all potential strategies.
+We could have one class called *CheatingPlayer* and one class called *FairPlayer* and so on for all potential strategies.
 However, each of these classes will have the exact same code except for the code defining the strategy.
 Unnecessary code duplication must always be avoided.
 If you for example want to change some characteristic of the player, you would have to edit all duplicate code in all these classes.
 The strategy pattern solves this issue.

-As we saw, we have a single "Player" class that has a Strategy as an attribute, but other than this we do not specify yet what particular strategy: the player could have whatever strategy, the only obligation we make now is that is just has one.
-The solution is to make "Strategy" and interface defining what obligations each particular strategy should fulfill.
-Normally a strategy should have some influence on the players behavior in the game, but since we don't program the game itself to keep it simple, we just want players to state their strategy when asked:
+As we saw, we have a single *Player* class that has a *Strategy* as an attribute, but other than this we do not specify yet what particular strategy.
+The player could have whatever strategy, the only obligation we make now is that it has one.
+The solution is to make *Strategy* an interface defining what obligations each particular strategy should fulfill.
+Normally a strategy should have some influence on the player's behavior in the game, but since we don't program the game itself to keep it simple, we just want players to state their strategy when asked:

 ```[Java]
 public interface Strategy {